chriskonnertz/string-calc/README.md

 ## Numbers

-Numbers in a term always consist of digits and may include one dot.
+Numbers in a term always consist of digits and may include one period.
 Good examples:

 ```
 0